Automatic Heap Layout Manipulation for Exploitation: The Heap Layout Manipulation Problem in Deterministic Settings

-\begin{enumerate} \item The allocator's behaviour is deterministic. \item The starting state of the heap must be known or the attacker must have a means by which to force the heap into a known state. \item There are no other actors interacting with the heap, or if there are then their interactions are deterministic and known, in terms of what the interaction is and when it takes place. \end{enumerate}
+In this paper we consider a known starting state and a deterministic allocator, and assume there are no other actors interacting with the heap.
+While restricted, this both corresponds to a set of real world exploitation scenarios and provides a building block for addressing the other three problem variants.

-Local privilege escalation exploits are a scenario in which these restrictions are usually met, although some remote, and client-side, targets offer the ability for an attacker to force the creation of a heap in a known state and with which they are the only actor interacting (e.g. by the creation of a Web Worker in Firefox or Chrome).
+Local privilege escalation exploits are a scenario in which these restrictions are usually met, as the attacker can often tell what allocations and deallocations take place prior to their interactions.
+For remote and client-side targets, the starting state is usually not known.
+However, for some such targets it is possible to force the creation of a new heap in a predictable state.

 When unknown starting states and non-determinism must be dealt with, approaches such as allocating a large number of objects on the heap in the hope of corrupting one when the vulnerability is triggered are often used.
 However, in the problem variant we address it is usually possible to position the overflow source relative to a \emph{specific} target buffer.
 Thus our objective in this variant of the HLM problem is as follows: